-You will receive a Middlesex award on successful completion of this programme, accredited by the British Association for Counselling and Psychotherapy (BACP), and delivered at our Guildford College campus.
+This programme is quality assured by Middlesex University and you will receive a Middlesex award on successful completion.
+The programme is accredited by the British Association for Counselling and Psychotherapy (BACP) and delivered at our Guildford College campus.

 You will be offered a rigorous grounding in counselling theory, together with a sound knowledge of the BACP framework for contemporary understanding.